Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 # Frequently Asked Questions
 1. Do I need to keep the main Cakey Bot?
-   A. No. You can keep both bots if you want.
-However, if you make use of things like Audit Logs, join/leave announcements, etc you will receive duplicate messages from both bots.
-It is recommended to kick/remove the main bot once you have invited the custom bot.
+   A. No. You should kick the main bot once the custom one is added.
+However, you can use the premium music bots next to your custom bot, although they will not receive custom branding.
+2. My bot appears to be offline.
+   A. Please verify you enabled the correct intents when creating the bot on Discord's developer dashboard.
-2. How many servers can I invite the custom bot to?
+3. How many servers can I invite the custom bot to?
    A. Currently, unlimited.
 This may change in the future if users abuse the capability however.
-3. Will my settings persist from the main Cakey Bot or will I need to set them up again?
+4. Will my settings persist from the main Cakey Bot or will I need to set them up again?
    A. Yes, The main bot and custom bot will share the same settings for a given server.
 No additional setup or copying is required.
-4. Do I need to assign every server in the dashboard that I invite the custom bot to?
+5. Do I need to assign every server in the dashboard that I invite the custom bot to?
    A: No, only for servers that you wish the change the web dashboard settings on. the custom bot will function at a basic level in all servers it's invited to.
-5. How do I change the profile picture, username or bio/about me?
+6. How do I change the profile picture, username or bio/about me?
    A: You can adjust these on the Discord Developer Dashboard where you created the custom bot originally.
-6. How do I setup custom status, emotes and other advanced customization for the custom bot?
+7. How do I setup custom status, emotes and other advanced customization for the custom bot?
    A: Check out the "Additional Customization" section above this FAQ for more information.